The clinical gap is not in sexology literature -- it is in the exam room

 That pattern evolved again with films such as American Beauty, which made the middle-aged male crisis of desire central, but did so through a moralized lens.
 Lester Burnham's restlessness is framed as awakening, yet the narrative gradually reveals the toxicity of male entitlement and fantasy.
 The film is not simply about a man rediscovering desire.
 It is about the dangers of narrating midlife frustration as liberation when the people around him are expected to absorb the fallout.
 That is a very different message from the sitcom husband, but it is not necessarily more humane.

 Here the media message is blunt: middle-aged male desire is interesting when it is either deadened or dangerous.
 Ordinary, reciprocal, age-appropriate desire is much less visible.
-That absence is itself a cultural clue.
+That absence is itself a cultural clue -- and a clinical one.
+Because when patients have only three scripts to choose from (sexless provider, comic failure, predatory threat), they will map their own experience onto whichever one hurts least.
+Usually, that is Al Bundy.
+At least he is funny.

 Was Al Bundy fraysexual?

 In clinical ethics, the value is that the label surfaces what the audience thinks middle-aged male desire should look like: detached, avoidant, repetitive, and fundamentally unromantic.
-That tells us less about sexuality itself than about how cultural scripts have narrowed the acceptable emotional range for older men.
+That tells us less about sexuality itself than about how cultural scripts have narrowed the acceptable emotional range for older men -- and how completely medicine has failed to fill the void.

 How did the message change over time?